sethfischer/sethfischer.github.io/content/web-development/optimising-page-speed-case-study.rst

-As an exercise in optimising page speed the `Pelican`_ theme `pelican-bootstrap3`_ by Daan Debie was customised in order to improve page speed.
+As an exercise in optimising page speed the `Pelican`_ theme `DandyDev/pelican-bootstrap3`_ was customised to improve page speed.
 The customisations reduced the total number of requests on the index page by 66% and the page size was reduced by 62%.

 .. contents::